 Yes, you can, but you will definitely be able to tell that it was refrozen ice cream if you know what I mean.

-How to make strawberry mason jar ice cream
+Check out how to make strawberry macon jar ice cream with these simple step-by-step instructions:

 Strawberry Mason Jar Ice Cream